Vega Ancestral House

 The Vega Ancestral House is a Bahay na bato inspired house in the Philippines, estimated to be around 200 years old.
 The house is located in Población, Balingasag, Misamis Oriental.

-The house features sculpted wooden figures – similar to Greek Atlases or Caryatides and known as "otí-ot" in the Visayan language – which support the overhang of the second-floor of the house.
+The house features sculpted wooden figures which are similar to the Greek deity Atlas or Caryatides and known as "otí-ot" in the Visayan language.
+They support the overhang of the second-floor of the house.

 History

 In the 1800s, Ignacio Juan Vega from San Nicolas, Cebu settled in Northern Mindanao in the town of Galas, now called Balingasag.
 Vega introduced the Cebuano devotion to the Sto.
 Niño to the townsfolk of Balingasag.
 Aside from this cultural practice, he also left behind a heritage house that is considered a landmark in Misamis Oriental.

-Though no existing documents pinpoint the exact year of construction, several attempts to document this house by heritage advocates as well as bloggers and local townspeople suggest that it was built sometime in the 1800s.